 The Consortium does not have an official compensatory time policy.
 Due to one employee working an excessive amount of additional time during the holidays, a one time exception was given to allow the additional hours to be carried over at fiscal year end.
-The Consortium's potential liability for compensatory time has been estimated at \$0 and \$1,278 at June 30, 2017 and 2016, respectively, and is recorded in the financial statements.
+There was no potential liability for compensatory time at June 30, 2018 and 2017.